How much does an engagement ring cost?

 Halos can give the appearance of a larger center stone

 A halo of diamonds or other precious stones surrounding your center stone is a great way to enhance the overall appearance of your ring.
-The halo gives the illusion of the center stone being larger than it actually is, while also providing a dramatic, cluster effect to your design.
+A halo engagement ring gives the illusion of the center stone being larger than it actually is, while also providing a dramatic, cluster effect to your design.

 Ranges of mount prices